supertypo/simply-kaspa-indexer/README.md

 In addition, I highly recommend running Postgres on ZFS with compression=lz4 (or zstd) for space savings as well as for improving performance.
 Make sure to also set recordsize=16k.

 ### 10bps note
-The indexer is able to keep up with fully satured 10bps (2000+tps) as long as Postgres is running on a sufficiently high-end NVMe.
+The indexer is able to keep up with fully satured 10bps (2000+tps) as long as Postgres is running on a sufficiently high-end NVMe (Samsung 990 Pro equivalent).
-By disabling optional tables and fields you can bring the requirements down if running on lesser hardware.
+By disabling optional tables you can bring the requirements down if running on lesser hardware.

 ### Historical data
-The indexer will begin collecting data from the point in time when it's started.
+The indexer will begin collecting data from the last pruning point when it's started.
 If you have an archival node, you can specify the start-block using the --ignore_checkpoint argument and specify an older start block.
 Please make contact with us on the [Kaspa Discord](https://kaspa.org) if you need a pg_dump-file of historical records.